khonsulabs/bonsaidb/crates/bonsaidb-client/client-feature-flags.md

 ## Feature Flags

 By default, the `full` feature is enabled.
-These features are prefixed by `client-` when being enabled from the omnibus `bonsaidb` crate.

 - `full`: Enables `trusted-dns` and `websockets`
 - `trusted-dns`: Enables using trust-dns for DNS resolution.
 If not